-It is recommended that you save a copy of the original motherboard BIOS along with a Flash Memory Writer utility (AFLASH.EXE) to a bootable floppy disk in case you need to reinstall the BIOS later.
+Creating a bootable disk

 AFLASH.EXE is a Flash Memory Writer utility that updates the BIOS by uploading a new BIOS file to the programmable flash ROM on the motherboard.
 This file works only in DOS mode.
 To determine the BIOS version of your motherboard, check the last four numbers of the code displayed on the upper left-hand corner of your screen during bootup.
 Larger numbers represent a newer BIOS file.

-- 1. Type FORMAT A:/S at the DOS prompt to create a bootable system disk.
+- Type FORMAT A:/S at the DOS prompt to create a bootable system disk.
 DO NOT copy AUTOEXEC.BAT and CONFIG.SYS to the disk. - 2.
 Type COPY D:\AFLASH\AFLASH.EXE A:\ (assuming D is your CD-ROM drive) to copy AFLASH.EXE to the boot disk you created.

 AFLASH works only in DOS mode.
-It does not work in the DOS prompt within Windows and does not work with certain memory drivers that may be loaded when you boot from the hard drive.
+It does not work in the DOS prompt within Windows, and does not work with certain memory drivers that may be loaded when you boot from the hard drive.
 It is recommended that you reboot using a floppy disk.